tianBreznik/generatedposters/README.md

+## Dynamic data-generated posters on the topic of domestic violence

-Data-generated posters on the topic of domestic violence, using images and victim testamonies to create an intimate visual experience and hopefully invoke some simpathy and motivate research on the topic in the audience.
+Data-generated posters on the topic of domestic violence, using images and victim testamonies to create an intimate visual experience and hopefully invoke some **simpathy** and motivate research on the topic in the audience.

 This project was part of a workshop on generative posters organized by [RNDR](https://rndr.studio/), an interactive media studio who developed their own framework for visual computing called [OpenRNDR](https://openrndr.org/) based on Kotlin.